TikhonJelvis/RL-book/chapter2/chapter2.md

 In fact, most Markov Processes you'd encounter in practice can be modeled as a combination of $\mathcal{R}_T$ and $\mathcal{P}$, and you'd simply follow the above $\mathcal{R}_T$ to $\mathcal{P}_R$ representation transformation drill to present this information in the form of $\mathcal{P}_R$ to instantiate a `FiniteMarkovRewardProcess`.
 We designed the interface to accept $\mathcal{P}_R$ as input since that is the most general interface for specifying Markov Reward Processes.

 So now let's write some code for the simple inventory example as a Finite Markov Reward Process as described above.
-All we have to do is to create a derived class inherited from `FiniteMarkovRewardProcess` and write a method to construct the `transition_reward_map: RewardTransition` (i.e., $\mathcal{P}_R$).
+All we have to do is to create a derived class inherited from `FiniteMarkovRewardProcess` and write a method to construct the `transition_reward_map: RewardTransition` (i.e., $\mathcal{P}_R$) that the `__init__` constuctor of `FiniteMarkovRewardProcess` requires as input.
 Note that the generic state `S` is replaced here with the `@dataclass InventoryState` to represent the state, comprising of the On-Hand and On-Order inventory quantities.

 ```python
 from scipy.stats import poisson